Last updated 23 May 2024

 Consequences

 The Polar cod stock in the Barents Sea is a potential prey for cod, sea birds and seals.
-During periods with large stocks of important predators, like the cod, this may be important.
+During periods with large stocks of important predators, like the cod, polar cod may be important prey.

 About the monitoring

-Polar cod is monitored yearly as a part of the ecosystem cruise in the Barents Sea in the autumn.
+Polar cod is monitored yearly as a part of the ecosystem survey in the Barents Sea in the autumn.

 Places and areas